HXu06/MK-BMC/README.md

 -   y: a binary outcome for training data.

+-   Lcov: kernel list for covariates for both training and testing data

--   tran\_ind: index of training data in subOTUtable.
+-   tran\_ind: index of training data in subOTUtable and Lcov.

--   test\_ind: index of testin data in subOTUtable.
+-   test\_ind: index of testin data in subOTUtable and Lcov.

 -   rho\_ls: a grid of rho\_ls, default is data-driven, or you can give a grid by yourself.